-Water has a property to transition into different states of matter.
-On heating, water turns into its gaseous state and forms vapours.
-Water vapours thus formed is carried away by air and is not visible.
-Hence water seems to disappear from rooftops, roads etc. This process is called evaporation and is usually carried out during the day time i.e, in the presence of sunlight.
+Water has the property to transition into different states of matter.
+On heating, the water turns into its gaseous state and forms vapours.
+Water vapours thus formed are carried away by air and are not visible.
+Hence water seems to disappear from rooftops, roads etc. This process is called evaporation and is usually carried out during the daytime i.e., in the presence of sunlight.

 Further reading: Water

 Water, being an essential resource, has been depleting drastically.
-The groundwater level throughout the country has degraded severly.
+The groundwater level throughout the country has degraded severely.
 People have dug wells for centuries to obtain water for human consumption.
-But with the invention of tubewells, and spread of irrigation, the groundwater level has deteriorated quickly.
+But with the invention of tube well, and the spread of irrigation, the groundwater level has deteriorated quickly.

 The groundwater levels are different in different parts of the country.
 In the eastern region, the water used is replenished during monsoons.
-The arid regions receive scanty rainfall which is insufficient to compensate the loss of water during dry months.
-In the rocky areas also, the water does not permeate into the land that has resulted in a reduction in the water table.
+The arid regions receive scanty rainfall, which is insufficient to compensate for the loss of water during dry months.
+In the rocky areas also, the water does not permeate into the land, which has resulted in a reduction in the water table.

 Also Read: Water for All